XtractSolutions/sec-pol/sec_pol.md

 - **Director of Operations**
   - Responsible for managing team roster and roles, ensuring staff abide by training requirements, and ensuring client contracts and BAA align with these policies and procedures
 - **Director of IT**
-  - Responsible for managing the operational network and Xtract terminals / servers  to ensure they meet the nature of requirements of this policy and procedure, and additionally any legal and ethical requirements of HIPAA
+  - Responsible for managing the operational network and Xtract terminals/servers to ensure they meet the nature of requirements of this policy and procedure, and additionally any legal and ethical requirements of HIPAA

 ### Breach Management

 Assumed or actual breaches require rigorous investigation and management with legal outcomes based on the circumstances and severity.
-A breach is defined as “an impermissible use or disclosure that compromises the security or privacy of PHI”.
+A breach is defined as "an impermissible use or disclosure that compromises the security or privacy of PHI".

 Any time a staff member suspects PHI was used or disclosed outside the appropriate use and access of HIPAA, it should be reported immediately to the Security Officer.
 In the event that a breach is assumed or actual, the following process will take place and be documented: